alaouy/YouTube/README.md

 Alaouy\Youtube\YoutubeServiceProvider::class,
 ```

-Do not forget to add also Youtube facade there (Laravel < 5.5):
+Do not forget to add also YouTube facade there (Laravel < 5.5):
 ```
 'Youtube' => Alaouy\Youtube\Facades\Youtube::class,
 ```